how to write an affidavit how to write an affidavit

 Identifying the Title and Addressee

 In the early stage of the affidavit, setting the title and addressee remains a pivotal task.
 In the title or caption of the document, the type of affidavit often finds its expression.
-For instance, ‘Affidavit of Residence’, ‘Affidavit of Name Change’ serve as exemplars of such titles.
+For instance, ‘Affidavit of Residence’ and ‘Affidavit of Name Change’ serve as exemplars of such titles.
 In contrast, the primary addressee typically falls into two categories: court or specific parties involved.
 Judicial courts always figure as formal addressees, while the specific parties involved serve as informal ones.

 Stating the Facts

 For an affidavit to embody credibility, the fact section requires meticulous drafting.
-Usually, affidavits present facts in a chronological order or categorized thematically.
+Usually, affidavits present facts in chronological order or are categorized thematically.
 Clear, simple, number-based declarations are frequently utilized for concise expression.
 An anonymized business affidavit, for instance, might read, ‘On March 3, 2020, ABC Corp made a payment of $5000 to XYZ Ltd’.
 Sequential listing of events fosters clarity and readability.

 Mentioning the Oath